feedbackward/mml/README.md

 <a id="start"></a>
 ## Getting started

+We assume the following about the user's environment:
-It is assumed that the user has access to a `bash` shell, can use `wget` to download data sets, has `git` and `conda` installed, and has run the following command before starting:
+- has access to a `bash` shell
+- can use `wget` to download data sets
+- has `unzip`, `git`, and `conda` installed

+and finally that they have run

 ```
 $ conda update -n base conda